 I know.
 Carrying a tripod around is probably the last thing you want to do when traveling.

 A camera must gather light to take a picture.
-So at night the shutter needs to stay open longer.
-And if your camera is not on a tripod, it tends to move even the tiniest amount which causes blurring.
+So at night, the shutter needs to stay open longer.
+And if your camera is not on a tripod, it tends to move even the tiniest amount, which causes blurring.

-There's really no way around it.
-Even if you use a railing or rock to hold your camera steady, you still get some degree of shake.
+There's no way around it.
+Even if you use a railing or rock to steady your camera, you still get some degree of shake.

 Trust me, I know from experience.
 And it's not only applicable to night shots.

-During the day, a tripod is the best way to capture time lapsed shots and to get the best degree of clarity.
+During the day, a tripod is the best way to capture time-lapsed shots and to get the best degree of clarity.

 So if you're serious about your photos, bring a tripod along.
 You won't regret it.

 Try the same shot from different angles.
 Play with the settings on your camera.
 Just try to take a picture that everyone and their mother hasn't done before.

 Of course, there is a limit to this.
 But for a second, put yourself in the shoes of the people viewing your photos.